cameron-hicks/scription/README.md

 Want to know how to play Britney Spears' "Toxic" on the bassoon?
 Chances are some helpful violinist has already transcribed it.
 Just save the sheet music (called a "scription") to your folder, hit "transpose," and voila -- now you've got the sheet music for "Toxic" in bass clef.
 While you're at it, give that helpful violinist a "like" to say thank you for their work.

-Want to find Irish tunes to play at your local session?
-Before you pack up for the pub, use the navbar to filter your feed by genre, era, or artist.
-Add the scriptions you're interested in to a list and hit "share" to email them to your fiddling friends, or save the list for easy retrieval on your mobile device later.

-Problem in the third measure?
-You can comment on the author's scription to let them know, or provide your own, edited version of their scription.
-But be nice -- Scription runs on social currency.
-Each piece of sheet music you save to your music folder costs a little reputation.
-Your reputation will grow when others like your scriptions or your comments, so pitch in!

 Upload your own scription using the Scription Creator, a sandbox where you can type in note names and see and hear an instantly updated preview of your composition.
 Save your in-progress scriptions to a "drafts" folder, and your favorite scriptions by others in a "favorites" folder.

 ## To run: